holyavkin/Public/codex.md

 - My mother-in-law is the best mother-in-law.
 - My brother-in-law is very smart, harismatic person.

-* 🐶 Pets - dogs, cats, fish, bird
+* 🐶 Animals - are our neighbors on Earth.
 - “If slaughterhouses had glass walls, the whole world would be vegetarian”. Ⓒ Paul McCartni.
 — We use pets for fullfilling our emptiness.
 – Rocky is a little buddha, great teacher of unconditional love.